DecisionsDev/decisions-on-kafka/Readme.md

 ### Sub-scenario 2 :  1 Client Application Sending several payload to N Business Applications

-The goal of this sub-scenario is to show the load balancing between Business Application.
+The goal of this sub-scenario is to show the load balancing between Business Applications.

 ![use case 2](docs/images/usecase2.png)